 When you are photographing couples, there are several factors to take into consideration in order to produce a beautiful photo.
 Not only do you need to examine your surroundings, understand the lighting, and determine the best pose, but you also need to look at elements such as color.
-Color can play a large role in your images, because it can direct your attention to a certain aspect of the photo.
+Color can play a large role in your images because it can direct your attention to a certain aspect of the photo.

 In our Posing Critique Webinar with Roberto, one of the goals was to help photographers learn posing techniques to enhance and improve their work.
-Today, we are continuing our Posing Deep Dive series with Roberto Valenzuela, where he takes a clinical look at some of the images submitted and provide tips and insights on how to improve them!
+Today, we are continuing our Posing Deep Dive series with Roberto Valenzuela, where he takes a clinical look at some of the images submitted and provides tips and insights on how to improve them!
 In this second installment, Roberto explains the importance of being aware of colors in your shot and how they can affect the focal point of the image.
 Enjoy!

-This week, I want to focus on an image submitted from Vince Murdock from Indigo Sky Photography.
+This week, I want to focus on an image submitted by Vince Murdock from Indigo Sky Photography.
 Overall, this photo is beautifully done, and the contact between the couple engages the viewer, and a true connection is made.

 Properly Positioned Bodies